3️⃣ White-box Methods

 Exercise - compute suppressed attention

-Now you'll implement the core logic for attention suppression.
-The function compute_suppressed_attention takes query and key states and computes attention weights, but with specific token ranges masked out (set to $-\infty$ before softmax, so they get zero attention weight after softmax).
+Now you'll implement the core logic for attention suppression. compute_suppressed_attention takes query and key states and computes attention weights, but with specific token ranges masked out (set to $-\infty$ before softmax, so they get zero attention weight after softmax).

 def compute_suppressed_attention(